stonepros/stone/doc/mgr/dashboard.rst

 attacks.
 The user can get or set the default number of lock-out attempts using these commands respectively::

-  $ ceph dashboard get-account-lockout-attempts
+  $ stone dashboard get-account-lockout-attempts
-  $ ceph dashboard set-account-lockout-attempts <value:int>
+  $ stone dashboard set-account-lockout-attempts <value:int>

 .. warning::